 Am I a candidate for non-surgical periodontal treatment?

 Only your dentist or periodontist can tell you if you are a candidate for non-surgical periodontal treatment.
 However, non-surgical treatments are typically only available to patients with mild to moderate periodontal disease.
-Schedule a consultation with your dentist or periodontist to find out if non-surgical treatment is right for you.
+Schedule a consultation with us to find out if non-surgical treatment is right for you.

-Will I need to follow any special instructions following non-surgical periodontal treatment?
+Will I need to follow any special instructions following periodontal treatment?

-In the days following your scaling and root planing treatment, you may experience heightened tooth sensitivity.
+In the days following your treatment such as scaling and root planing treatment, you may experience heightened tooth sensitivity.
 Use a sensitivity toothpaste and try to eat only soft foods to prevent pain.
-If you were prescribed antibiotic, be sure to take it according to your periodontist’s instructions.
+If you were prescribed antibiotic, be sure to take it according to your dentist/periodontist’s instructions.